PARENTAL RESPONSIBILITIES & RIGHTS

 • Maintenance: the responsibility to contribute towards the maintenance of the child.

-The Sections furthermore provides that a parent or any other other person who holds Parental Responsibilities and Rights over a child may exercise their guardianship rights independent and without the consent of any other party.
+The Sections furthermore provides that save for the exceptions listed below, a parent or any other other person who holds Parental Responsibilities and Rights over a child can exercise their guardianship rights independent and without the consent of any other party who may also hold Parental Responsibilities and Rights over the child.

-By way of example, this would be in respect of signing consent forms for an operation, enrolling a child at a school, as well as representing the child’s interests in Court and so forth.
+For example, this would be in respect of a holder of Praental Responsibility and Rights signing consent forms for a medical operation for the child, enrolling a child at a school, as well as representing the child’s interests in Court and so forth.

-Additionally, both guardians’ consent would be required in the following cases:
+The consent of all holders of Parental responsibilities and Rights would be required in the following cases:

-• Passports: an application for a passport for the child; and
+• Passports: any application for a passport for the child; and

-• Property: the alienation or encumbrance of immovable property belonging to the child.
+• Immovable Property: the alienation or encumbrance of immovable property belonging to the child.

 As is clear from the new Act: